Skip to main content

 Government use: for purposes of property valuation, property owned and used by the government, but does not include property sold in tax sales, only property actually used by a government entity

-Grand List (GL): 1% of the listed value established by the local assessing officials, and the value used to determine municipal taxes for a municipality.
+Grand List (GL): 1% of the listed value established by the local assessing officials and the value used to determine municipal taxes for a municipality.
 It includes any business personal property taxable at the local level and excludes locally voted exemptions.
 Properties subject to local stabilization agreements are included at their stabilized values.
 The education GL is 1% of the education property values per 32 V.S.A.§ 5404.
-It is the value to be used to determine the State Education Tax and the Local Share Tax and generally doesn’t include inventory or business personal property.
+It is the value used to determine the State Education Tax and the Local Share Tax and generally doesn’t include inventory or business personal property.
 It includes the value of properties exempted by local vote (if not “grandfathered”) as well as the full value of properties subject to local stabilization agreements as defined in 32 V.S.A. § 5401(5).

 H